-Since we try to focus on whole unprocessed foods, I do my best to avoid canola oil, soybean oil, high fructose corn syrup, and other refined sugars.
+Since we try to focus on whole unprocessed foods, I do my best to avoid industrial seed oils like canola oil, high fructose corn syrup, and other refined sugars.
 Pretty much every commercial sauce or condiment is based on these cheap, highly processed ingredients though.
 So in an effort to minimize these in my family’s diet, I’ve been experimenting with making my own condiments.
 I make a pretty good ketchup, and I’ve been working on perfecting my homemade barbecue sauce.
 But I’d never even considered homemade mayonnaise until recently.

 I like egg salad, but not the store-bought mayonnaise or dressing used in it.
 So I decided to try making my own.
 I’m not sure why, but I was kind of intimidated by the idea of making my own mayo.
 Once I actually tried it though, I couldn’t believe how easy and how delicious it was!
 If you’ve never had homemade mayonnaise, do yourself a favour and try this.
 This stuff is the essence of mayonnaise – it’s seriously so much better than store-bought!

 Lots of mayo recipes only call for the yolk, but including the egg white gives it a lighter, fluffier taste that I prefer.
 Crack one whole egg into your blender.
 Add two teaspoons of fresh lemon juice, one teaspoon of white wine vinegar, half a teaspoon of mustard powder, half a teaspoon of sea salt, and a quarter of a teaspoon of garlic powder.
 Blend well.

 This homemade mayonnaise recipe uses avocado oil instead of the more typical olive oil because avocado oil has a milder taste and works SO much better.
 Take three quarters of a cup and s-l-o-w-l-y drizzle a thin stream into the blender while it’s still going.
 Just keep blending while you slowly add the oil until the mixture emulsifies and thickens into recognizable mayo.
 I’ve made this using a stick blender too.
 Either way works.